tagion/tagion/docs/docs/protocols/consensus/HashGraph.md

 ![Mother father](/figs/mother_father.svg)

 The edges are uniquely identified by the cryptographical hash of the event to which it is connected.
 An event can only have two event connections: a mother-event, the previous event from the same node and a father-event which is created and sent from another node.

-If an event does not have a mother, it’s defined as an Eva event; if an event only has mothers connected to it, it is defined as a father-less event.
+If an event does not have a mother, it’s defined as an Eva event; If an event only has mothers connected to it, it is defined as a father-less event.

 ![Event package](/figs/event_package.excalidraw.svg)